Updated April 13, 2023

 git checkout <existing_local_branch_name>

-If you want to check out and move to a particular status of a particular file, the following command is to be used
+If you want to check out and move to a particular file status, the following command is to be used.

 git checkout commit_point_A -- <filename>

 In Git, branches are an extremely important part of the day-to-day development process.
 They are a very efficient pointer to a reflection of the recent changes.
 Whenever you want to fix some bugs or add new features—irrelevant to how big or small it is—you can create a new branch to reflect and encase your changes.
 This way, it becomes harder for an unstable or dissimilar code to get fused into the master code repository and also allows the possibility to make your future’s history cleaner before integrating it into the master branch.
 The git branch command lets you rename and list branches in addition to creating and deleting them.
 But, it doesn’t let you put an already forked history back together or switch between branches.
 This is where git checkout comes into the picture.
 Git branch is integrated with git checkout commands to overcome these shortcomings.